-Same as PSYCH-012.
-This class is designed to help students better understand family system dynamics and appreciate the variety and diversity among families today.
-Students will be introduced to: the components of functional and dysfunctional family systems, theoretical perspectives pertaining to family stress and crises, family violence, and factors that can help families meet crises creatively and effectively.
+This course is an analysis of the family and how socio-cultural and economic forces have shaped the family.
+This course is designed to help students better understand family system dynamics and appreciate the variety and diversity among families today.
+Students will be introduced to a variety of topics including: traditional family and changing family forms, gender roles and socialization, communication patterns, singlehood, cohabitation and other non-marital options, family violence, crises and change, and the future of the family.
 May not be repeated.
 SC

-Transfer: CSU Gen. Ed.
+TRANSFER: CSU Gen. Ed.
 Area E